hayleydmartinez/solitaire/README.md

 ## TODO
 - input/output to terminal: Karthik (in progress)
+- main game controller: Karthik (in progress)
-- lets user look at talon pile
+- lets user look at talon pile: Hayley (in progress)
 - lets user move card to foundation
 - reveals a card once tableau has no visible cards
 - checks if u won or not